AgoraIO/video-sdk-samples-flutter/README.md

     - `appId`: (Required) The unique ID for the application obtained from [Agora Console](https://console.agora.io).
     - `channelName`: The default name of the channel to join.
     - `rtcToken`: An RTC (Real-Time Communication) token generated for the `channelName`.
 You can generate a temporary token using Agora Console.
     - `serverUrl`: The URL for the token generator.
-See [Secure authentication with tokens](authentication-workflow) fpr information on how to set up a token server.
+See [Secure authentication with tokens](authentication-workflow) for information on how to set up a token server.
     - `tokenExpiryTime`: The time in seconds after which a token expires.

-    If a valid `serverUrl` is provided, all examples use the token server to obtain a token except the **SDK quickstart** project that uses the `rtcToken`.
+    If a valid `serverUrl` is specified, all examples use the token server to obtain a token except the **SDK quickstart** project that uses the `rtcToken`.
 If a `serverUrl` is not specified, all examples except **Secure authentication with tokens** use the `rtcToken` from `config.json`.

 1. Launch Android Studio or the IDE of your choice.
 From the **File** menu, select **Open...** then choose the `flutter_reference_app` folder.